MTeju/To-Do-Notes-ReactJS/README.md

 + Node JS ( Should be installed in your PC )

 # Steps to be carried out to access in your system locally or to modify your self.😉
-### in vscode terminal use command to create React App
+### In VScode terminal use command to create React App
 + npm create vite@latest
   1. give project name
   2. select react